district-5/php-cli/README.md

 // $cliApp->setPsrNamespacePrefix('FooBar');

 // By default, routes appended with 'Route' will be looked for.
 You can change this to be something else:
-// $cliApp->setRouteAppend('Command'); // would look for a class called 'XxxxxCommand'
+// $cliApp->setClassAppend('Command'); // would look for a class called 'XxxxxCommand'

 // Run CliApp
 $cliApp->run();